 See more »

-Sung by Georges Metaxa.
-See more »
+Danced by Claudette Colbert and Georges Metaxa See more »

 This pre-code film showcases Claudette Colbert's acting at its finest.
 The plot is somewhat complex, beginning with her marriage to a gigolo, sudden loss of fortune and subsequent maltreatment by a woman who "sins" (right on screen--oh for those adult pre-code days of yore!).
 The minor disappointment caused by Herbert Marshall's dull performance in a dull role does not detract from the film overall; Colbert's versatility grabs the viewer from the start and carries you throughout.
 Compared to her other early performances, her work here may be her best.
 This film is a must-see for Colbert fans.
 Due to the plot and supporting performances (excepting poor Herbert's), however, even people who don't particularly like Colbert will enjoy it, too.